danielkmariam/jiran/README.md

   **Configuration**

-  The first task that needs to be perofrmed before start using the tool is configuring Jira domain and credentials.
+  The first task that needs to be performed before start using the tool is configuring Jira domain and credentials.
 To do so, we need to use `$ jiran config` command which will prompt us to fill required information.
-Upon completing required questions a `~/.jira/config.json` file accessable only to the current user will be created.
+Upon completing required questions a `~/.jira/config.json` file accessible only to the current user will be created.

-  To save jira information to config file
+  To save Jira information to config file

     $ jiran config

   To view what is saved in config file

     $ jiran config -v

+  To saved default project

+    $ jiran config -p <project key>

   **Using other commands**

-   List all issues for the current user
+  List recent projects for current user

+    $ jiran projects

+   List top issues for a default project.
+Default project is configured using `$ jiran config -p <project key>`

     $ jiran issues

+   List top issues for a given project key

+     $ jiran issues <project key>

    Transition a task to in progress

     $ jiran pick <issue key>

    Log time to a task

-    $ jiran log-time <ABC-12> '<1h 30m>'  -c '[comment goes here]' -d '[YYYY-MM-DD]'
+    $ jiran log-time <issue key> '<1h 30m>'  -c '[comment goes here]' -d '[YYYY-MM-DD]'

    Time spent for a week defaults to the current week.
 The value of week is a single number [1, 2, ...] to which how many weeks to go back and see the time logged for that week.

 Time logged for current week

     $ jiran dashboard

 Time logged for last week

     $ jiran dashboard 1

 ## License

 [MIT](https://github.com/danielkmariam/jiran/blob/master/LICENSE)